awslabs/sockeye/contrib/sacrebleu/README.md

 This was all Rico Sennrich's idea.
 Originally written by Matt Post.
-The official source version can be found under github.com/awslabs/sockeye.
+The official source version can be found at github.com/awslabs/sockeye (under `contrib/sacrebleu`).